zeelsheladiya/OurDB-Database/README.md

 [<img src="img/logo.png" align="right" width="100">](https://github.com/zeelsheladiya/OurDB-Database)

 [Oikos](https://github.com/zeelsheladiya/OurDB-Database) is created and licensed with MIT by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors.

+OurDB-Database is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this open project.
+If you have any questions, feel free to open an issue.
+And feel free to improve this open project by contributing!

+If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 ## What does "Oikos" mean?